 Since settling in South Carolina, I have hiked, camped, and paddled around the state.
 I developed and led week-long 50-mile canoe camping trips on the state’s rivers and lakes for youth summer camp programs.
 I have worked as training staff in outdoor programs teaching both adults and youth.
 I enjoy teaching and am also an adjunct instructor at a local college in my spare time.
 I camp and hike regularly and I am the high adventure trek leader for a local scout troop.
 I have been section hiking the Appalachian Trail since 2010 including writing trek program planning guides.
 I have hiked through Florida’s Ocala forest in the middle of summer (don’t) and broke my leg on a mountain in New Mexico hiking with my brother (not recommended – the broken leg, not the hiking with my brother, that was good – except for the broken leg).

 I find volunteering and teaching is both a social and creative outlet of sorts.
 Working with others helping them to learn about and fostering a respect for the outdoors is kind of like a financial investment plan.
 You pay in a little bit into it often for a long time, but at the end the return is so rewarding.
-Once, sitting on a rock on the side of a mountain after a series of several hard up-hills grinds, my hiking buddy pondered if it was all worth it.
+Once, sitting on a rock on the side of a mountain after a series of several hard up-hills grinds, Hobbit, my hiking buddy at the time, pondered if it was all worth it.
 Did I think we were really going to make a difference in their lives (the “they” were a group of young hikers with us)?
 At the time, as I was wiping the sweat from my eyes and trying to catch my breath, I think I panted words to the effect “I hope so.”
 Looking back, I can honestly say “Yes.”
 For me, the pay-in has been helping to Introduce people to outdoor skills and self-sufficiency, the return on my investment has been watching them grow and develop a deep appreciation for the world around us, and then head out on their own.

 Which brings me here, to my blog “every bit the journey.”
 I find I like writing and sharing stories, “tales from the trail” if you will.
 This provides me with a larger more formal outlet I think.
 My only real goal (besides being independently wealthy and not having to work again), is to share and entertain with what I have done or will do, maybe even pass along a little of what I know.